 Before moving on to the category of data types (C# Value types and Reference types), let us have a quick look at memory classification in an application.

-- Global Memory: Actually, it is a C language concept where global variables will make use of this global memory.
-These variables allocate memory at the starting of the application.
+- Global: Actually, it is a C language concept where global variables will make use of this global memory.
+These variables allocate memory at the start of the application.
 They will remain until the lifetime of the application.

-- Stack Memory: Used by the local variables of a method.
+- Stack: Used by the local variables of a method.
 When a method invokes, a stack of memory allocates to that particular local variable.
 The stack will clear when the method returns.

-- Heap Memory: Memory requirements at runtime of the application fulfill from the heap memory.
-When some memory allocates to the heap variable, once its job completes, the memory must return to the Heap (deallocate) for the reuse of it by another variable.
+- Heap: Memory requirements at runtime of the application will be fulfilled from the heap memory.
+When some memory allocates to the heap variable, once its job completes, it must return to the Heap (deallocate) for the reuse of it by another variable.

 C# Value Type

-In general, all the basic Data Types, structures, Enum will come under value type.
+In general, all the basic Data Types, structures, and Enum will come under the C# value type.

 Based on the scope of the variable, memory allocates to the Value types.
 If it is a local variable or parameter, it allocates stack memory.
-In case if it is a member of an object, it is allocated memory on Heap.
+In case it is a member of an object, it will allocate memory on Heap.

 C# Reference type

-In a real-time environment, all the memory-related tasks are managed by the Dot Net through memory management.
+In a real-time environment, all the memory-related tasks will manage by the Dot Net through memory management.